cybergate-services/cybererp/README.md

 This guide assuemes that you have already install your docker daemon and docker-compose tools in your docker host.
 We have tested this solution both on Debian 9(Stretch) and Ubuntu 18.04 LTS (Bionic).
 If you haven't prepare your Docker host yet, you may use the following links to get your task done.

-## Preparing Debian/Ubuntu Systems as Docker Hosts
+## Preparing Docker Hosts

+Use information in this section for preparing a Debian/Ubuntu System as  your Docker Host.

 * [To Install Docker CE in Ubuntu](https://docs.docker.com/v17.09/engine/installation/linux/docker-ce/ubuntu/)
 * [To Install Docker CE on Debian](https://docs.docker.com/v17.09/engine/installation/linux/docker-ce/debian/)